DoaJCBlogger/youtubedl_java_wrapper/README.md

 - "Force MP4" doesn't do anything yet
 - The table at the bottom is not used at the moment.
 All output is sent to stdout (the command window)
-- Some channels and playlists don't work.
-This happens often with little-known channels.
-This program depends on reported file sizes and for some reason youtube-dl can't provide that for some videos.
-In this case it may recommend two audio formats instead of video and audio.
-As long as it doesn't say something like "-f 139+140" it should be fine.
-If it does, you'll have to decide on your own if you want MP4 or VP9 and edit the command to match your choice.
 - This program has trouble with certain playlists that contain private videos in the middle of the list.